 7) Athletes with serious physical complications

 Specific physiological complications from acute weight loss strategies prior to competition can be cumulative during the career of a combat sports athletes.

-They can include long term nutritional deficiencies (e.g. anaemia) but also may result in chronic fatigue, reduction in immune system function, stress and depression; as well as issues medically in the gastrointestinal, cardiovascular, endrocrine and reproductive systems (34-35).
+They can include long term nutritional deficiencies (e.g. anaemia) but also may result in chronic fatigue, reduction in immune system function, and stress; as well as issues medically in the gastrointestinal, cardiovascular, endrocrine and reproductive systems (34-35).